NRLMMD-GEOIPS/geoips/docs/source/starter/installation_test.rst

 5. Test your installation
 -------------------------

-To test your installation you will call two scripts: one to clone some repositories containing test data and one to run a few integration tests.
+To test your installation you will call two scripts:

+- ``base_install.sh`` will clone repositories containing test data.
+- ``base_test.sh`` will run a few integration tests to ensure that your installation is working correctly.

 .. code:: bash